Aananda-giri/Bootcamps/ch-12-showing-validation-errors/README.md

 - flushing: Remove error data at the end of current request lifecycle
   package: `connect-flash`
-- `pnpm install connect-flash`
+- `pnpm install connect-flash --save`

 - Flash also helps storing user data in case of error and page reload with error message

-# Todo

-pnpm install connect-flash --save

-# Summary:

-- user sessions
-- display conditional login, logout icons
-- 404 not found page